Secrets and Tragedies

 We are well aware of the illustrious Apollo 11’s moon landing.
 This mission was groundbreaking that it officially marked the end of the space race and also fulfilled a national goal proposed by John F. Kennedy.

-The prime objective of Apollo 11 was to send a manned spacecraft to collect lunar samples.
-Till date, most people believe that the Americans were the only ones who were present on the lunar surface at that time period.
-Astonishingly USSR which was America’s arch-rival in the space race made sure that Apollo 11 astronauts were not alone during their monumental feat!
+The prime objective of Apollo 11 was to send a crewed spacecraft to collect lunar samples.
+To date, most people believe that the Americans were the only ones who were present on the lunar surface at that time period.
+Astonishingly USSR, America’s arch-rival in the space race, made sure that Apollo 11 astronauts were not alone during their monumental feat!

 Soviets were second to none :

 Firstly we need to acknowledge the fact that the Soviets were pioneers when it came to space exploration.

 - They launched the first artificial satellite, “Sputnik 1”, on October 4th 1957.
 The successful launch of Sputnik-1 truly shocked the world and marked the beginning of the space age.

 - On 3rd November 1957, they launched “Sputnik 2”, which carried the first biological organism “Laika-Dog” to space.
 Though being a suicide mission, the Russians still proved their mettle when it came to technological developments in ridiculously short time frames.